comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 $ ros2 topic info topic-name
 ```

-If you want to know more about a message you see in the output of ``ros2 topic info`` you can use the following command (note that the ``-r`` flag can be ommitted if you want to the mesasges nested within the top-level message to be expanded).
+If you want to know more about a message you see in the output of ``ros2 topic info`` you can use the following command.

 ```bash
 $ ros2 interface show msg_package_name/msg/MessageName